robpkelly/lsapi/README.md

 inspecting the result, instead of compiling and inspecting the AST.
 This allows for limited operability with packages distributed as wheels and C-language extensions, but also means that names imported elsewhere will likely be listed under the "wrong" namespace.
-In other words, the output of this script is _complete_ and _correct_, but may be _counterintuitive_.
+In other words, this script tries to be _complete_ and _correct_, but may be _counterintuitive_.
 With the `-c` flag, `lsapi` will attempt to show names where they were canonically defined, but it can't catch everything.

 If you see strange symbols in `lsapi`'s output, like �, ▯, or [mojibake](https://en.wikipedia.org/wiki/Mojibake), it's probably because your